 I went to the Oriental Supermarket to get all the ingredients except the fresh fish, but at the normal supermarket you can get most of the ingredients too nowadays.

-What do you need for 4 Healthy Salmon or Tuna Poke Bowls!
+What ingredients do you need for four Healthy Salmon or Tuna Poke Bowls!

 - 30-45 min of your time

 - Steel pan for to cook the edamame beans if necessary